bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_20_Use_Message_Queues.md

 **Other implementation hints:**
   - Emit a log message whenever a message is sent.
-  - Think about providing the correlation-ID as part of the message ([messageProperties.setCorrelationId()](http://docs.spring.io/spring-amqp/api/org/springframework/amqp/core/MessageProperties.html) via a [MessagePostProcessor](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/core/MessagePostProcessor.html)).
-Retrieve the Correlation ID using `LogContext.getCorrelationId()`.
+  - Think about providing the `Correlation-ID` as part of the message ([messageProperties.setCorrelationId()](http://docs.spring.io/spring-amqp/api/org/springframework/amqp/core/MessageProperties.html) via a [MessagePostProcessor](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/core/MessagePostProcessor.html)).
+Retrieve the `Correlation-ID` using `LogContext.getCorrelationId()`.

 ## Step 4: Use `StatisticsServiceClient` in `AdvertisementController`